Juliuxs/solve-business-domain-faster/readme.md

 ---

-## Lets try to build full-stack application with custom domain in one working session!
+## Lets try to build full-stack application with custom domain in one working session using platformatic!

 <br>